Serving Midvale and the Salt Lake Area

 The procedure involves careful analysis of the deficiencies of your particular posture and spinal curvature.
 Once the doctor has determined this, he will show you with x-rays digitized and analyzed on a computer screen with measurements and comparisons to the norm.
 You will know with all medical probability what is causing your condition.
 He may also compare his findings to an MRI study of your disc to determine the extent of the damage already sustained by the disc tissue.

 Next, the doctor will help you determine a correction plan incorporating mirror image exercises, mirror image traction, and adjustments, designed to reshape your posture to function optimally under the stress of gravity and daily living activities.
 Your doctor will also use complementary therapies if needed such as massage therapy, core strengthening, laser, and decompression traction therapy.

 I am all about results.
 I have had too many disappointments from my own experiences with a disc herniation.
 At Cottonwood Chiropractic we only refer to a neurosurgeon as the last resort.
-We would rather be able to document results with X-rays and lasting pain relief from a proven natural solution.
-You should be able to see the changes on x-ray and feel the difference in your own body's increased function and decreased pain levels within a reasonable time depending on the severity of the condition and how dedicated you are to the exercises and the treatment.
+We would rather be able to document results with X-rays and a more lasting pain relief from a natural solution.
+You should be able to see the changes on x-ray and feel the difference in your own body's increased function and decreased pain levels within a reasonable time depending on the severity of the condition and how dedicated you are to the exercises and treatment.

 For Utah patients who come to Cottonwood Chiropractic, the treatment is tailored to meet the needs of the patient.
 It may involve simple adjustments or a regimen of traction, adjustments, mirror image exercise, and massage.
 It's always your choice.
 If you are a resident of Midvale, or the Salt Lake area, come in to see if your condition meets criteria to be treated.